Ghost of Kyiv

 Ghost of Kyiv, painting by Ukrainian illustrator Andrii Dankovych.

 The Ghost of Kyiv (Привид Києва, /uk/) is the nickname given to a mythical MiG-29 Fulcrum flying ace who was alleged to have shot down six Russian planes over Kyiv during the Kyiv offensive on 24 February 2022.
 The origin of the myth is unclear, but it was propagated widely by both Ukrainian and Western media outlets, as well as official sources such as the Armed Forces of Ukraine and the Security Service of Ukraine.
 The Ghost of Kyiv has been credited as a morale booster for Ukrainians during the Russo-Ukrainian War.

 Two months after the story spread, the Ukrainian Air Force acknowledged that it was not factual, and warned people not to "neglect the basic rules of information hygiene" and to "check the sources of information, before spreading it".
 Experts have stated that stories such as Ghost of Kyiv are part of Ukrainian propaganda or a morale-boosting campaign, or potentially both.

+In 2024, the 40th Tactical Aviation Brigade, the main Air Force unit active over the skies of Kyiv during the Kyiv offensive, was awarded the honorary title "Ghost of Kyiv".